W-Net-AI/LISP-CV/Readme.md

 If a constant in OpenCV's C++ interface is CV_8UC3, it's Lisp version is +8UC3+

 I always add the plus signs to both ends, I always change the underscores to da- shes and I always remove the "CV_", no exceptions.

 --------------------------------------------------------------------------------

-FINALLY:
+#FINALLY

 Feel free to e-mail at me wnetai@gmail.com for any of the following reasons: